jineshsoni/jineshsoni.com/content/about/index.md

   - Nodejs
 ---

 Hello, I'm Jinesh.
 I like building things.
-I am a computer science graduate, working as team lead at [Thinkwik](https://thinkwik.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am a computer science graduate, working as Android developer at [Bowstring Studio](http://bowstringstudio.in/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: